Jonny Buckland: Coldplay

 Buckland co-founded the band along with Martin.
 They met each other during University College London's orientation week in 1996.
 Both resided at the university's Ramsay Hall, where Champion mentioned there were "a lot of musicians and a lot of show-offs", but "Jonny was not one of those show-offs", he further added that "the bloke who turned out to be the best guitarist out of all of us was the bloke who had his guitar hidden in his cupboard and who never got it out or was pushy about his guitaring".
 Martin stated meeting Buckland was "like falling in love".
 They began to practise and write songs together in early 1997.
 Berryman had already joined them by November of that year, with the trio being called Big Fat Noises.
 Champion then completed the performing line-up in 1998.
-(Note: Overall, the fifth and final member was manager and creative director Phil Harvey.)
+(Note: Overall, the fifth and final member was music manager and creative director Phil Harvey.)

-The drummer scheduled their debut live performance at London's Laurel Tree only a few days after he became part of the band, changing the group's name to Starfish in a panic.
-Within Coldplay, Buckland described as quiet, friendly, unassuming and "the wise owl".
-Martin said that he spent his "entire life trying to drag him out of the shadows, because I know that he is a guitar hero".
+The previous group name was dropped when Champion scheduled their debut live performance at The Laurel Tree only a few days after he became part of the band, with Starfish being chosen "in a panic".
+In Coldplay, Buckland is usually regarded as quiet, friendly, unassuming and "the wise owl" of the group.
+During an interview, Martin commented spending his "entire life trying to drag him out of the shadows, because I know that he is a guitar hero—to me anyway".
 The band used his bedroom for rehearsals in their early years, being near the neighbors who "were able to tolerate the noise".
-In 2019, it was mentioned that Buckland is usually the first to either disapprove or give his input on initial song ideas.
-However, he has written tracks such as "Adventure of a Lifetime" on his own as well, which was released as the lead single of A Head Full of Dreams (2015).
-Despite not being Coldplay's most prominent backing vocalist, he can be heard in multiple works and has lead vocals in "Don't Panic", the opening track of Parachutes (2000).
+They stated in 2019 that Buckland is usually the first to either disapprove or give his input on Martin's initial song ideas, although he was responsible for starting tracks like "Adventure of a Lifetime" on his own, which was released as the lead single for their seventh album A Head Full of Dreams (2015).
+Despite not being the group's most prominent backing vocalist, he can be heard in many songs and provided lead vocals in "Don't Panic", the opening track of Parachutes (2000).